MasteryEducation/SecuritiesExamsMastery.ca/content/csc/22/1/index.md

 - [ ] The Investment Industry Regulatory Organization of Canada (IIROC).
 - [x] Provincial insurance regulators, with federal oversight by OSFI for federally licensed insurers.

-> **Explanation:** Since segregated funds are insurance contracts, they fall primarily under provincial insurance legislation, while the Office of the Superintendent of Financial Institutions (OSFI) oversees federally regulated insurers.
+> **Explanation:**( Since segregated funds are insurance contracts, they fall primarily under provincial insurance legislation, while the Office of the Superintendent of Financial Institutions (OSFI) oversees federally regulated insurers.)

----

 ### Which feature allows an investor to lock in gains by periodically updating the guaranteed amount?